-As such, the art, craft and design curriculum at Shuttleworth College aims to engage, inspire and challenge; equipping pupils with the confidence, knowledge and skills to experiment, analyse, design and create works of art with increasing pride, resilience, independence and confidence.
+The art, craft and design curriculum at Shuttleworth College aims to engage, inspire and challenge.
+It is our vision to equip our students with the confidence, knowledge and skills to experiment, analyse, communicate, design and create works of art with increasing pride, resilience, independence and confidence.

-Pupils are taught to; use a range of techniques to record observations in a sketchbooks, journal and other media as a basis for exploring ideas; use a range of two and three dimensional techniques and media including printmaking and ceramics; analyse and evaluate their own work, and that of others, in order to strengthen visual impact and refine application; and draw knowledge and inspiration from a range of art, craft and design genres, including periods, styles and major movements from different eras and cultures.
+Students are taught to use a range of techniques to record observations in a sketchbooks and other formats as a basis for exploring ideas and they experiment with a wide range of two and three dimensional media and processes, including printmaking and ceramics.
+Through analysis and evaluation of their own work, and that of others, students refine application techniques and visual impact of their creative outcomes.
+Across both key stages students conduct research and gain knowledge and inspiration from a range of art, craft and design genres and the world around them.

 We support literacy by…

 ensuring that analysis and annotation forms an essential part of the art, craft and design curriculum.
 Students are encouraged to develop a vast repertoire of subject specific vocabulary, develop skills in analysing the work of others, evaluating outcomes and explaining thought processes in spoken and written forms.
 Critique of their own and others work forms a fundamental part of every art, craft and design lesson and as such, pupils become increasingly confident in voicing their opinions and offering advice for development in extended sentences, demonstrating sound use of art language.

 the use of ratios, fractions, scaling, repetition, pattern and measurement within the curriculum.